Understanding Georgia’s Wrongful Death Laws

 Where do you go from here?

 If your loved one has died as the result of negligence or carelessness, filing a wrongful death case helps you protect their rights even after death and ensure the negligent party is held responsible.
-At the Law Offices of Roger Ghai, our wrongful death attorneys have the skills and experience to help you understand your legal rights and to aggressively pursue your wrongful death case.
+Roger and his team at the Law Offices of Roger Ghai have the skills and experience to help you understand your legal rights and to aggressively pursue your wrongful death case.
 Don’t let a negligent death go unanswered.
 Call our offices today at (770) 792-1000 and schedule a consultation to learn how we can help you.